 The Louet Spring II floor loom weaves anything from fine silks over wool to linen yarn.
 The moving breast beam is gentle on even fine yarns and reduces warp breakage.
-Because of this and the parallel Countermarch system the Louet Spring II loom is one of the most innovative, cleverly designed floor looms on the market today.

 What does that mean for a weaver?
 For one, eeeeasy treadling, perfect warp tension and a super wide shed!

-An exclusive feature of the Louet Spring II loom is the patented moving breast beam controlled by springs.
-The moving breast beam and the springs allows for exactly the same warp tension each time the warp is advanced.
+An exclusive feature of the Louet Spring II loom is the patented moving breast beam

 The Louet Spring II loom offers a sturdy frame with strong front posts and thick main uprights and foot rail.
 This and the heavier ratchet makes it ideal for weaving anything from fine silk warps, over linen to even rugs.

 This Louet Spring II loom includes a built-in raddle on top of the castle (super easy to use for back to front warping) that has a cover to keep your warp in place during warping and a tool shelf for keeping everything you need within easy reach.
+The individual shafts also do not have clips in the center (that divide the shafts into left and right) so that you can slide your heddles easily along the lenght of each shaft.

 The Louet Spring II loom comes standard with 8 harnesses and 10 treadles, but gives the possibility to add 4 harnesses later.
 You can also choose the 12 harness, 14 treadle version.